View and configure runtime parameters

 search_path | ”$user”, public | Set the order in which schemas are searched when an object (table, data type, function, etc.) is referenced by a simple name with no schema specified.
 See here for details. |

-visibility_mode | default | If VISIBILITY_MODE is all, we will support querying data without checkpoint. |
+visibility_mode | default | If VISIBILITY_MODE is all , we will support querying the latest uncommitted data, and consistency is not guaranteed between the tables. |

 transaction_isolation | read committed | See here for details. |